novatorem/plan/src/routes/11-prototype/content.md

 Fidelity: how faithful is the prototype to the final system's look and feel?

-**low fidelity:**
+**Low fidelity:**

-- does not resemble final product, operation slower
+- Does not resemble final product, operation slower
-- faster to create and iterate
+- Faster to create and iterate
-- obviously low-investment, encourages experimentation
+- Low-investment, encourages experimentation

-**high fidelity:**
+**High fidelity:**

-- looks and operates like real product
+- Looks and operates like real product
-- more accurate: comments related to final design
+- More accurate
-- false sense of completeness and focus on details
+- False sense of completeness and focus on details

 ## Prototype Technologies

-from _early_ to _late_:
+From _early_ to _late_:

-- paper: nothing is automated
+- Paper: nothing is automated
-- presentation software: choose-your-own-next-screenf
+- Presentation software: choose-your-own-next-screen
-- dedicated prototyping tools (variable)
+- Dedicated prototyping tools (variable)
 - HTML/CSS/JS: interactive links but no "guts"
-- final system platform/technology: interaction + guts
+- Final system platform/technology: interaction + guts

 ## Prototyping Functionality